TheMaster1127/HTLL/docs.md

 You have been told your whole life that C is the pinnacle of minimalism.
 This is a lie.
 The dependency on `libc` and the complexity of its toolchains introduce unnecessary bloat.

 HTLL is an experiment in true minimalism.
-The trade-off is its specificity: it only targets only one architecture (x86-64) and one operating system (Linux).
+The trade-off is its specificity: it only targets only a few architectures (x86-64 and AArch64) and one operating system (Linux).
 But within that domain, it offers unparalleled control and efficiency.